wix/wix-code-docs/guides/overview-errors.md

 Your code might return errors native to JavaScript.
 [Learn more](https://www.w3schools.com/jsref/jsref_obj_error.asp) about handling these types of errors.

-## Handling Corvid Server (API-specific) Errors
+## Handling Velo Server (API-specific) Errors

 *Not sure what to call these.*

 In addition to standard HTTP errors common to all API functions, some APIs might issue additional errors.
-These errors are described in this  [Corvid Reference](https://www.wix.com/corvid/reference/api-overview) under each API function's return value.
+These errors are described in this  [Velo Reference](https://www.wix.com/velo/reference/api-overview) under each API function's return value.

 ![alt_text](../media/error-table.png)